erikschlegel/planet2elastic/README.md

 ##Import
 ###Configuration
 The mapping features that this framework imports from Openstreetmap is managed in [featureTags.js](https://github.com/erikschlegel/Planet2Elastic/blob/master/featureTags.js).
-Feel free to add/remove the data attributes that are relevant for your scenario(s).
+Feel free to add/remove the data attributes relevant for your scenario(s).

 ###Run Importer
 ```